MercantecData/portfolio-cpdbogo/AppProg1+2/beo_manager/README.md

 I will create a Flutter app for use with Bang & Olufsen products.
 The user should be able to:

-* See a list of his Bang & Olufsen devices
+* See a list of Bang & Olufsen devices discovered on current network
-* Add new devices to the list
+* Choose which devices he wants on his own list
 * Customize the appearance of the app
 * Manage and create user profiles
 * Manage and create sound profiles